eigerco/polka-storage/docs/src/getting-started/build-from-source.md

 # Build from source

 This guide will outline how to setup your environment on a debian based machine to get started with the polka-storage project.
+This guide only covers how to setup the binaries used to interact with the testnet.
+For setting up the testnet please refer to the [local testnet documentation](local-testnet.md) to get started.

 ## Installing dependencies